davidralphlewis/binaryephemera/_notes/Questions for Self Reflection.md

 permalink:
 ---

 Here's some questions for self reflection when [[Journaling]] or doing a weekly review.
-I've included the source to avoid [[Source-amnesia]].
+I've included the source to avoid [[Source Amnesia]].

 -   <a href="https://www.youtube.com/watch?v=wn6rI_0QiKc" >Wheezy Waiter- Questions to ask when things seem pointless</a>